Design Experts Predict Hot Home Trends and Fading Fads for 2018

 What should be the finishing touch?
 Matte metal, whether it’s found in the light fixtures or kitchen hardware.
 Matte metal drawer pulls are a beautiful complement to those lighter wood cabinets, and are a step up from shiny silver or gold.

-On the outs are white kitchens, which Zillow has recently found sell for less money (perhaps because they are so hard to keep clean).
+Design experts have found that on the outs are white kitchens, which Zillow has recently found sell for less money (perhaps because they are so hard to keep clean).

 “From painting island cabinets a navy blue to contrasting white countertops with medium or light wood cabinets, adding color and texture in the kitchen can help make the space feel more comfortable and inviting,” say the experts at Zillow.